SCHOLAR ISLAND*

 Copyright 2007 Arthur Allan Armstrong

-This project is for the autodidact, the polymath, the gypsy scholar, researcher, writer. and The Cultural Omnivore.
+This project is for the autodidact, the polymath, the scholar gypsy, researcher, writer. reader and the Cultural Omnivore.
 It is in the original sense a University*-meaning an educational establishment concerned with exploring the whole of creation, encompassing spiritual as well as material values and systems.
-It is a cyber-organism for the collection, indexing, summarizing and release of knowledge.
-It is a portal into the world of books, media, and related web sites and organizations.
+It is a cyber-galaxy dedicated to collecting, indexing, summarizing, storing and sharing of knowledge.
+It is a portal into the world of Culture..
 A work-room of the world-mind.

 Arthur Allan Armstrong